Let’s find out what the NEAT acronym stands for and how this program can benefit your overall health and well-being.

 Every Twitch and Fidget Counts

-Looking for ideas to up your NEAT tally?
-Consider these calorie burners:
+If you’re looking for ideas to up your NEAT tally, consider these calorie burners:

 - At work, move the wastebasket to the other side of the office.
 You’ll have to get up out of your seat to toss your apple core.

 - Get up and walk around while chatting on the telephone.

 - Use a more distant restroom so you have to walk a longer distance.